liangyuwang/Tinytron/README.md

 1. Pick a dense or MoE preset with `MODEL_SIZE=<size>`.
 2. Change the specific module under study, such as attention, MoE routing, the optimizer, the loss, or the data loader.
-3. Run `scripts/debug/pretrain.sh` with mock data to check correctness, distributed behavior, and throughput quickly.
+3. Run `scripts/debug/pretrain.sh` with mock data to check correctness, multi-GPU behavior, and throughput quickly.
 4. Move the same change to `scripts/example/pretrain.sh` when you want to run against Streaming-Dataloader data.

 Most experiment surfaces are deliberately local: model code lives under `tinytron/model`, parallel collectives under `tinytron/distributed`, training state under `tinytron/training`, optimizer variants under `tinytron/optim`, and launch defaults under `scripts`.